Welcome to today's edition of the Rush 24-7 podcast.

 Unfortunately, it's not.

-You s you bet your sweet bippy I am.
+You bet you're sweet bippy I am.

-Orange's been spending a whole lot of time with Ted Kennedy lately.
+Orin's been spending a whole lot of time with Ted Kennedy lately.

 You've got a president who is courageously leading on this, getting beat up.